A woman killed in an M40 car crash could have been distracted by her pet dog in the moments before she spun out of control, an inquest heard.

 The Shanghai born nurse hit the central reservation on a right hand bend at a speed between 74 to 82 miles an hour, causing her electronics to fail.

-The car rebounded off the barrier and came to a stop perpendicular to lane two in an unlit section of the motorway.
+The car rebounded off the barrier and stopped in an unlit section of the motorway.

 The darkness meant that any motorists coming towards the car not have been able to see it until it was too late.